-The Mammoth Lakes approach to housing, involving the creation of an independent non-profit agency, may represent a good option for the coordination of workforce housing development and preservation efforts within the multijurisdictional Truckee North Tahoe region.
-Such an agency would not be under the same restrictions as a housing authority, which are subject to certain regulatory requirements under state and federal law.
+The Mammoth Lakes approach to housing, involving the creation of an independent non-profit agency would not be under the same restrictions as a housing authority, which are subject to certain regulatory requirements under state and federal law.
 The Mammoth Lakes approach, which includes program elements to assist with affordability within the existing housing stock (e.g., first-time homebuyer program and housing rehabilitation components, and limitations on transient occupancy of housing units) as well as affordability in new construction, provides a good model for the Truckee North Tahoe region, which has similar needs.
 While the Mammoth Lakes programs can provide assistance to households with incomes up to the moderate-income level (120 percent of AMI), housing costs in the Truckee North Tahoe area are such that local stakeholders may wish to consider program elements that could serve households above 120 percent of AMI.

 79 Mammoth Lakes Housing.
 (2015).
 About.
-Available at: http://mammothlakeshousing.com/about/
+Available at: http://mammothlakeshousing.com/about/80.lbid